The Shot (Pushkin): Plot summary

 After several years, the narrator leaves active duty and leaves for his country estate, in the town of P. He finds life very dull and often yearns for his past life in the military outpost.
 After a while, his neighbors arrive, in particular a beautiful young countess, and the narrator visits them soon after.
 On the wall he notices a painting of a Swiss landscape with two bullet holes on top of each other.
 The narrator, seeing this, tells his neighbor about a man he knew in the army who was an extraordinary shot, and tells the Count of Silvio.
-The Count is overcome with fear, and begins to tell the narrator that he was Silvio's opponent, and shortly after his wedding Silvio claimed his right fire his response shot.
-The Count describes that Silvio chooses not shoot the unarmed Count, rather he wants to draw lots for a new duel.
+The Count is overcome with fear, and begins to tell the narrator that he was Silvio's opponent, and shortly after his wedding Silvio claimed his right to fire his response shot.
+The Count describes that Silvio chooses not to shoot the unarmed Count, rather he wants to draw lots for a new duel.
 The Count again draws the right to shoot first, but is nervous and misses, and the bullet ends up in the painting of a Swiss landscape.
 As Silvio aims to shoot, the Countess enters the room.
 Silvio takes pity on her and instead of firing upon the Count, shoots the painting in almost exactly the same spot as the Count.
 Silvio again spares the Count's life, yet he demonstrates how easily he could have killed the Count.
-Knowing he could have killed the Count, Silvio satisfies his conscience, and proceeds leave the house never to be seen again.
+Knowing he could have killed the Count, Silvio satisfies his conscience, and proceeds to leave the house, never to be seen again.
 We learn later that Silvio was killed leading a regiment in battle in the Greek Revolution, in combat against Ottoman forces.

 Genre

 Though it may not appear to be the most obvious genre, Pushkin in fact is writing mostly satirically through his construction of The Shot.
-The first and most obvious genre that influences Pushkin's writing style is his “Romantic” one which is apparent in the characters and their sense of tradition.
-However this doesn’t make up the bulk of his story as he takes a traditional character like Silvio and pits him against the rest of society with his lack of honor that is displayed in the first duel he has.
-In the sense of parody, Pushkin focuses on the nature of characters to focus on tradition and honor and how that falls apart throughout the tale.
-The narrative behind Silvio shows that he was once an honorable man who later fell to his own selfishness, brushing aside the history of his ancestors therefore transcending the Romantic nature of Pushkin's writing.
-This is observable at the end as well when the Count turns to the man that Silvio once was, one who would not die with honor, therefore switching their places in an honorable society while marking both of the changes they undergo.
+The first and most obvious genre that influences Pushkin's writing style is his “Romantic” one, which is apparent in the characters and their sense of tradition.
+However, this doesn’t make up the bulk of his story, as he takes a traditional character like Silvio and pits him against the rest of society with his lack of honor that is displayed in the first duel he has.
+In the sense of parody, Pushkin focuses on the nature of characters to focus on tradition and honor, and how they fall apart over the course of the tale.
+The narrative behind Silvio shows that he was once an honorable man who later fell to his own selfishness, brushing aside the history of his ancestors and therefore transcending the Romantic nature of Pushkin's writing.
+This is observable at the end as well, when the Count turns to the man that Silvio once was, one who would not die with honor, therefore switching their places in an honorable society while marking both of the changes they undergo.